We make what matters work.

 You want to make an impact in the world.
 At Eaton, we’re solving some of the toughest challenges on the planet.
 Our Early Talent Programs ensure that you have a multitude of opportunities to make an impact across a global organization.
 Participants in our Early Talent Programs work to solve real-world challenges while developing the skills required to lead at the next level.
 Early Talent assignments hold true significance to our businesses.
 In turn, participants gain enriching and diverse experiences and work side by side with experienced leaders to power their careers.

-Each individual’s development experience is customized to help participants reach their potential; no two participants will have the same experience or set of responsibilities.
+- Each individual’s development experience is customized to help participants reach their potential; no two participants will have the same experience or set of roles throughout the program.
+The majority of participants will work in multiple locations and businesses.

 Your career matters – and we’re here to make it work.
 Are you ready?

 As a power management company with 2018 sales of $21.6 billion, Eaton provides energy-efficient solutions that help our customers effectively manage electrical, hydraulic and mechanical power more efficiently, safely and sustainably.
-We have approximately 95,000 employees across the world, and sell products to customers in more than 175 countries.
+We have approximately 99,000 employees across the world and sell products to customers in more than 175 countries.

 Basic Qualifications (Including Educational Requirements):

-Currently possesses or will have obtained a bachelor’s degree in engineering with a major in Electrical, Electrical and Computer, Electrical Engineering Technology, or Energy Systems Engineering from an accredited institution, with a graduation date no later than August 2020
+- Currently possess or will have obtained a bachelors or master’s degree in business with a major in Accounting or Finance from an accredited institution, with graduation no later than August 2020

-Must be legally authorized to work in the United States without Company sponsorship, now or in the future
+- Must be legally authorized to work in the United States/Puerto Rico without Company sponsorship

-Geographical flexibility to relocate within the United States
+- Geographical flexibility to relocate within Puerto Rico and the United States during the duration of the Development Program

 We make what matters work.
 Everywhere you look—from the technology and machinery that surrounds us, to the critical services and infrastructure that we depend on every day—you’ll find one thing in common.
 It all relies on power.
 That’s why Eaton is dedicated to improving people’s lives and the environment with power management technologies that are more reliable, efficient, safe and sustainable.
 Because this is what matters.
 We are confident we can deliver on this promise because of the attributes that our employees embody.
 We’re ethical, passionate, accountable, efficient, transparent and we’re committed to learning.
 These values enable us to tackle some of the toughest challenges on the planet, never losing sight of what matters.